 • weight parameter \(w\) 2: \(CDP(w | \alpha_0 = 5, a_0 = 1, b_0 = 3)\); cdf-based Dirichlet process prior.

-• MTD is implemented in R and executed on a high-performance computing (HPC) cluster.
+• MTD is implemented in R and C++ and compiled and executed on a high-performance computing (HPC) cluster.

 LSTM

-• For LSTM, we reuse the default configuration for subsequent experiments:
+• For LSTM, we reuse the default configuration for these hyperparameters:

 • learning rate = \(0.001\),